isabella232/twilio-audio-download/README.md

 #### key

 **path**: Full path to the private key on your computer used to decrypt your files.
 This usually ends in *.pem*.
 If your call recordings are not encrypted, you can leave this blank.
+It is a good idea to remove the example path .ini file, so you do not get any unnecessary warnings.

 #### file